BenVal555/IST_labo1/README.md

 ```

 2. List again the block devices.
 Which new block devices and special files appeared?
 These represent the disk and its partitions you just attached.

-As we can see below, the new block device sdb appeared in the list.
+**Answer:** As we can see below, the new block device sdb appeared in the list.
+Since the disk has just been created it doesn't have any partitions yet.
 ```shell
 ben@ben-virtual-machine:~/Desktop$ lsblk
 NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS